Webscale-RL: Automated Data Pipeline for Scaling RL Data to Pretraining Levels: Methodology

 At a high level, \texttt{Webscale-RL} leverages a generative model to convert narrative pretraining documents into \emph{verifiable} QA pairs for RL training.
 To cover a wider range of topics and question styles, we first maintain a domain-specific demonstration library for few-shot examples to guide the generation process.
 We further assign multiple \emph{personas} to each document to encourage reflecting different viewpoints.
 Figure~\ref{fig: pretrain2rl pipeline} illustrates the pipeline, which consists of four main stages:

 \textbf{Data Filtering}.
+Our pipeline takes pretraining corpora spanning multiple domains as input instead of focusing on data in limited domains~\cite{toshniwal2024openmathinstruct, liu2025augmenting}.
 This stage aims to remove inputs that are unlikely to yield verifiable high-quality questions.
-We first use heuristics to filter out obviously low-quality documents.
-We then employ a LLM for further fine-grained filtering as applied in prior work~\cite{gunasekar2023textbooks, wettig2024qurating,yuan2025naturalreasoning}.
-In our pipeline, the LLM-based filter identifies and removes (i) non-informative pages where most contents are boilerplate (e.g., navigation, headers, or footers in website html), and (ii) non-self-contained fragments that lack sufficient context to verify answers.
-This two-stage filtering ensures that the retained documents are both informative and convertible into verifiable RL data.
+We first use heuristics to filter out obviously low-quality documents ($<50$ tokens) and then employ an LLM for further fine-grained filtering~\cite{gunasekar2023textbooks, wettig2024qurating}.
+Different from previous pipelines that strictly filter data from multiple dimensions (e.g., difficulty~\cite{fan2025megascience, ma2025general}, format~\cite{zhou2025megamath}, with sophisticated reasoning traces~\cite{yuan2025naturalreasoning}, etc.), our filter aims to select data for the following stages while maximally preserving the diversity of the original materials.
+Therefore, the LLM-based filter only identifies and removes (i) non-informative pages where most contents are boilerplate (e.g. navigation, headers, or footers in website html), and (ii) non-self-contained fragments that lack sufficient context to verify answers.
+This two-stage filtering ensures that the retained documents are both \textit{informative} and \textit{convertible} into verifiable RL data.

 \textbf{Domain Classification and Persona Assignment}.
 After filtering, we then classify each document into a specific domain (e.g., commerce, healthcare, social science, etc.) using a LLM-based classifier.
-The domain tags will be used to gather relevant few-shot exemplars in the subsequent QA generation step, ensuring that the generated questions are contextually appropriate and verifiable.
+Due to extreme high diversity of the pretraining data, our pipeline adopts different few-shot examples for each domain to ensure that the generated questions are contextually appropriate and verifiable, which is absent in existing pipelines~\cite{fan2025megascience, yuan2025naturalreasoning}.
+The domain tags are then used to collect relevant few-shot exemplars in the subsequent QA generation step.
 Additionally, to further enhance the diversity of the generated QA pairs, we assign multiple \emph{personas} who will be interested in the content to each document~\cite{ge2024scaling}, which defines the style and perspective from which questions will be generated.
 For example, a document classified under the ``healthcare" domain might be assigned personas such as ``medical expert," ``patient," or ``health journalist."
 This persona assignment encourages reflecting different viewpoints and information needs in question generation given the same document, thereby capturing more information in the source data and enriching the RL dataset's diversity.